geospatialem/conferences/2015/2015NACIS.md

 Photo Credit: [Kitty Hurley](http://www.twitter.com/geospatialem)

 ### Difficulties:
-* Two different sections (each has its own learnng speed)
+* Two different sections (each has its own learning speed).
 * Difficulties: the DOM, identifying source of methods, data formatting and conversion.
-* D3 lessons successful, exciting.
+* D3 lessons were successful and exciting.
-* Student understanding: "I'm learning and know I'll get beyond this rather than helplessness or giving up."
+* Student understanding: *"I'm learning and know I'll get beyond this rather than helplessness or giving up."*
-* Student enlightenment: "I needed to break it down and solve things one at a time, not all at once."
+* Student enlightenment: *"I needed to break it down and solve things one at a time, not all at once."*
 * Expertise with tools after were still low/moderate, but they had the basic knowledge and wanted to learn more!

 ### The most useful tools first were:
-* Using browser developer tools
+* Using browser developer tools.
 * Tools on GitHub (mostly using GitHub GUI due to familiarity with command line.
-This can always come later.)
+This can always come later).

 ### Student Projects
 [University of Wisconsin Course](http://geography.wisc.edu/courses/geog575)